Time functions on Lorentzian length spaces: Lorentzian pre-length spaces

 A neighborhood $U$ is called \emph{weakly causally closed} if $\leq_U$ is closed, and the Lorentzian pre-length space $X$ is called \emph{locally weakly causally closed} if every point $p \in X$ is contained in a weakly causally closed neighborhood $U$. \end{defn}

-Definition~\ref{path-connected} is satisfied on \emph{any} smooth Lorentzian manifold, and thus acts as a replacement for regularity on a Lorentzian pre-length space.
-In contrast, the ``local causal closedness'' condition of Kunzinger and S\"amann~\cite[Definition 3.4]{KuSa} is stronger than Definition~\ref{lwcc} because it requires that $\leq$ restricted to $U\times U$ is closed.
+Definition~\ref{lwcc} is satisfied on \emph{any} smooth Lorentzian manifold, and thus acts as a replacement for regularity on a Lorentzian pre-length space.
+In contrast, the ``local causal closedness'' condition of Kunzinger and S\"amann~\cite[Definition 3.4]{KuSa} is stronger than Definition~\ref{lwcc} because it requires that $\leq$ restricted to $\overline U \times \overline U$ is closed.
 For instance, in the smooth case the latter notion would only be satisfied on strongly causal spacetimes (see \cite[p.~6]{ACS} for a detailed discussion).
+Note also that weak causal closedness is most natural on causally path-connected spaces (as it would be a void condition on spaces with no causal curves at all), so one may even include causal path-connectedness in the definition, as done implicitly in \cite{ACS}.

 Finally, we refine the concept of an inextendible curve\footnote{Doubly-inextendible causal curves are often simply called ``inextendible''.
 On the other hand, Kunzinger and S\"amann \cite{KuSa} call a curve inextendible if it is either future- or past-inextendible (or both), and have no need for the concept of double-inextendibility.
 We will be more precise when needed.}.